 HIGH RISK INVESTMENT

 In addition to standard industry disclosures contained in this Client Agreement, you should be aware that margined currency trading is one of the riskiest forms of investment available in the financial markets and may not be suitable for all investors.
 An account with FXCM permits you to trade foreign currencies on a highly leveraged basis (up to a maximum of approximately 50 times your account equity or as otherwise permitted by applicable regulation).
 An initial deposit of US$1,000 may enable the trader to take a maximum position with US$50,000 notional market value.
-The funds in an account trading at maximum leverage can be completely lost, if the position(s) held in the account has more than a one percent swing in value.
+The funds in an account trading at maximum leverage can be completely lost, if the position(s) held in the account has more than a one percent swing in value, and substantial negative balances may be incurred and owed to FXCM.
 Given the possibility of losing an entire investment, speculation in the foreign exchange market should only be conducted with risk capital funds that if lost will not significantly affect your personal or institution's financial well being.